Ten Communicators to Follow

 FEBRUARY 4, 2016

 More often than not, communicators are the hired guns of business.
-Unless they have that coveted “seat at the table,” they are never part of the decisions they’ll wind up having to communicate.
-Even then, leaders often make misguided decisions and think the communications team can spin gold from them. ” I’m not talking about communicating bad news.
+Unless they have that coveted “seat at the table,” they are never part of the decisions they’ll wind up having to communicate. ” I’m not talking about communicating bad news.

 How Crisis Communication is Like Blood